 • Know how to find disciplinary norms and practice regarding the use of images in research - consider the ethical implications of modifying images for different audiences

-This lesson plan also available on the Adobe Education Exchange (link coming soon!)
+These resources are also available on the Adobe Education Exchange!

 DR students often passively outsource visual expertise, thus becoming consumers of research imagery.
 A common response is to front-load skills training via ‘bootcamps’ at the start of HDR candidature.
 A more student-focused strategy, however, involves scaffolding learning about visualisation at relevant, appropriate stages across the whole graduate student experience.